Five under-the-radar Democrats who could run for president in 2024 - NewsBreak

 But as a strategist put it, “She’s going to have to win a race first.”

 Khanna is the most overtly progressive name on the list.
-He co-chaired Sanders’s last presidential campaign and considers him a close friend.
-He supports sweeping populist economic reform and has built a reputation as a foreign policy expert in Congress.
+He co-chaired Sanders’ last presidential campaign and considers him a close friend.
+He supports sweeping populist economic reform and has built a reputation as a foreign policy expert in Congress.$8.1B in student loan relief has been approved under revamped program: Do you qualify?

 While he shares much of the ideology of the left, his fiercest supporters say Khanna has something that some other progressives lack: an eagerness to work with those who have opposing views within the party.

-At just 45, he’s more than three decades younger than Biden and Sanders, prompting some Democrats to speculate that Khanna could be a potential heir to the national progressive movement in search of a new leader.
+At just 45, he’s over three decades younger than Biden and Sanders, prompting some Democrats to speculate that Khanna could be a potential heir to the national progressive movement in search of a new leader.

 She even went as far as to say she would offer Biden her support if he decided to seek the White House again.
 But the big question, of course, is if.
 Democrats have raised more concerns recently about Biden’s age, leading some to urge him to step aside for a younger candidate to compete, placing Whitmer, 50, in the mix.